 “It took us for two hours and brought us back to the Serbian border.
 There are other police at the border who have no mercy on the beatings…at the border, [they] cover the face to beat us without mercy.
 They don’t reveal their faces at the border because they steal.”

 Upon arriving back to the border with Serbia, the group was ushered out of the van.
 They described encountering several new officers who were waiting for them at this push-back location.
-They were described as wearing black ski masks.
+They were described as wearing black ski masks (likely the Croatia border guard).
 These officers were also described as striking the group-members.

 “Their treatment is very bad, [they] do not treat us like a human being.
 Migrants are not [treated] by law”